How can we

 It is rare nowadays to see these principles applied to the construction of modern buildings and apartments, aside from the rising architectural niche of bamboo resorts in heavenly, luxury spots mostly aimed at tourists.
 These beautiful constructions, inspired by locally-sourced materials, are characterized by organic shapes and the absence of walls, letting nature into the building, as prescribed by traditional wisdom.

-Eko Prawoto, age 65, is a renowned Indonesian architect and lecturer who advocates for the application of traditional knowledge to modern architecture.
+Late Indonesian Architect and lecturer, Eko Prawoto was known for applying traditional knowledge to modern architecture.
 Prawoto emphasizes how important it is for younger generations of architects to use local materials like bamboo to avoid losing traditional knowledge and methods.
 “We could call it the beauty of the imperfection, trying not to be always very precise and just accept the way it is.
 We actually need to make peace with nature.
 Green building and architecture are concepts that do in fact exclude the surroundings, because architects only think about their own building footprints, while to be truly green, we should be part of nature”.

 People living in disadvantaged communities are often “trapped" by heat.